 The Therapeutic Goods Administration has information on its web site about mesh complications, reporting of complications and action it has taken in relation to mesh.

-The Australian Senate Community Affairs References Committee is leading an inquiry into the number of women in Australia who have had transvaginal mesh implants and related matters.
-Submissions should be received by 31 May 2017.
-The reporting date is 30 November 2017.
+The Australian Senate Community Affairs References Committee led an inquiry into the number of women in Australia who have had transvaginal mesh implants and related matters.
+More information is available here.

 There is more information on the Commission’s work on Transvaginal mesh here.